 - CurrencyFair doesn’t charge you anything for transferring money from your bank account to CurrencyFair.
 But fees are applicable if you opt for Express Debit.

 - If you’re opting for peer-to-peer transfer via the marketplace, CurrencyFair charges 0.25% – 0.3% of the total amount exchanged when other customers match yours.

-- However, if you’re not willing to wait and are looking to make a transfer now with CurrencyFair’s best available rate, they make this transfer happen with their funds and charges 0.4% to 0.6%, which is still way lower than a bank rate or international wire transfers.
+- However, if you’re not willing to wait and are looking to make a transfer now with CurrencyFair’s best available rate, they make this transfer happen with their funds and charge 0.4% to 0.6%, which is still way lower than the bank rate or international wire transfers.